bcgov/ckanext-sso/pages/keycloak_how_to.md

     - This group will no longer be listed in the Group Membership list

 ## KEYCLOAK FINE GRAIN
-Fine grain has not be implimented thus the following is applied to mimic it
+Fine grain has not be implimented thus the following is applied to mimic it:

 + Group: admin-user-mgmt-bcdc
     + Role mapping: